 - a bachelor of technology degree program

-22 associate in applied science degree programs with numerous areas of option,
+- 39 major options including 22 associate in applied science degree programs with numerous areas of option,

 - 6 associate in science degree programs,

 - a variety of certificate programs,

-- a variety of certificate programs,

-developmental education courses, and
+- developmental education courses, and

 - business and industry training.

 Curriculum is designed in response to current business and industry needs and with input from professionals who serve on advisory committees.
-All energies are directed toward one goal: blending academic and student support services to create a collegiate educational experience that addresses individual student goals and workforce needs.
+All are directed toward one goal: blending academic and student support services to create a collegiate educational experience that addresses individual student goals and workforce needs.